fshowalter/franksmovielog.com-v1/content/reviews/0120-the-cabin-in-the-woods-2011.md

 venue_notes: 2017 | Eone
 ---

-Five college kids head out for a weekend in a remote cabin secluded deep in the woods, where one unleashes a supernatural evil.
+Five college kids head out for a weekend in a remote cabin secluded deep in the woods.
+There, one unleashes a supernatural evil.

 <!-- end -->

-There's wit to spare in Whedon and Goddard's literate horror film deconstruction as it lays bare the genre's tropes in their logic-defying glory.
-Their "loving hate letter" to the genre is self-referential almost to the point of parody as it serves up equal parts genuine thrills and acerbic black comedy.
+There's wit to spare in Joss Whedon and Drew Goddard's literate horror film deconstruction.
+It lays bare the genre's tropes in their logic-defying glory.
+This “loving hate letter” proves self-referential almost to the point of parody, serving up equal parts genuine thrills and acerbic black comedy.
 That it doubles as a meta trap-movie places it so snug in my wheelhouse, it's as though they wrote it just for me.